Close Menu

 Good Samaritan Program

 Under the Good Samaritan provision of the San Francisco Rent Ordinance, a tenant displaced by fire can rent a temporary replacement unit at a reduced rent rate using the Good Samaritan Status in SFRO Section 37.2(a)(1)(D).
-Reduced rent rate means the base rent the tenant was paying for the previous unit at the time of the fire, or an amount up to 10 percent above that amount.
+A reduced rent rate means the base rent the tenant was paying for the previous unit at the time of the fire or an amount up to 10 percent above that amount.
 However, if the tenant enters into a new rental agreement for a different apartment with the same landlord who owned the fire-damaged building, then the rental rate must be the same amount that tenant was paying in his previous unit at the time of the fire.

-A tenant’s right to reoccupy his former rent controlled unit that was damaged in the fire is not affected by using the Good Samaritan Status.
+A tenant’s right to reoccupy his former rent-controlled unit that was damaged in the fire is not affected by using the Good Samaritan Status.
 To qualify for such reduced rent in a new apartment, the tenant must get a written certification from the Fire Chief, Director of the Department of Building Inspection, or Director of Public Health, stating that, as a matter of public health and safety and as a matter of habitability, the tenant cannot and should not reside in the affected rental unit until it has been appropriately repaired.

 Talk To An Experienced Attorney After A Fire In The Bay Area